pechkn/pechkn.github.io/notes/misc.md

 To preserve and backup all VCS information, it is often hosted on servers. **GitHub** is the most widely used free hosting for Git repositories, as well as Gitlab and
 Bitbucket.
 Both offline and online Git tools are neccessary for any developer's career.

+**Webpack** is an open-source JS module bundler that transforms front-end assets such as HTML, CSS, and images if the corresponding loaders are included and generates static assets representing those modules with dependencies.
+It's config represents JS module with exports and rules for sources, e. g. `const cssRegex = /\.css$/`, `mode: isEnvProduction ? 'production' : isEnvDevelopment && 'development'`.
+Most web apps nowadays use webpack to compress and control included resources.

+**TypeScript** is a strict syntactical superset and compiler of JS that adds static typing to the language and is designed for the development of large applications and avoiding common type conversion errors.
+In typscript, any variable has exact type that is one of the *Boolean*, *String*, *Number*, *Array*, *Tuple*, array with fixed amount but not type of input, *Enum*, set of numeric values, e. g. `enum Color { Red = 1, Green, Blue }`, *Unknown*, *Void*, *Never*, exception or undefined return, *Object*, *Null* or *Undefined* and *Any*.
+Any type is written with *:* or **type assertion**, *<>*, e. g. `let a : number` or `let object = <Object>{ }`.
+TS also has ways to create custom types via **interfaces**, e. g. `interface Props { a : number }`.
+Another TS feature, **Generics**, are functions that can imply polymorphism, e. g.
+`function (a: number): number { }`.
+TS allows to create **abstract** classes, that only meant to be extended from, and that certain fields need to be filled to create an instance, e. g. `abstract class Class { abstract method(): void }`.